linuxserver/docker-jellyfin/README.md

 * [GitHub](https://github.com/linuxserver) - view the source for all of our repositories.
 * [Open Collective](https://opencollective.com/linuxserver) - please consider helping us by either donating or contributing to our budget

+# DEPRECATION NOTICE

+This image is deprecated.
+We will not offer support for this image and it will not be updated.
+The "bionic" tag has been deprecated.
+Please use the "latest" tag instead.

 # [linuxserver/jellyfin](https://github.com/linuxserver/docker-jellyfin)

 [![GitHub Stars](https://img.shields.io/github/stars/linuxserver/docker-jellyfin.svg?color=94398d&labelColor=555555&logoColor=ffffff&style=for-the-badge&logo=github)](https://github.com/linuxserver/docker-jellyfin)